JesseCzj/Yunfei/README.md

 A plain interview system for HCI research.
 An AI-simulated domain expert answers researcher questions in real time — no gap detection, no assistance, no analysis overlays.

-## What it does

-- Researcher types (or speaks) a question; the expert LLM responds automatically
-- Interview questionnaire can be uploaded (txt / docx / pdf) for reference during the session
-- Voice input supported via Web Speech API (Chrome / Edge)

 ## Setup

 ```bash